0x80/typed-firestore-server/README.md

 ### Querying Collections

 When fetching documents from a collection you can choose to pass a query, and without it, you will get the entire collection.
-By default, documents are fetched in batches of 500.
+If no limit is set, documents are internally fetched using pagination.

 ```ts
 /**